Show HN: Drive any macOS app in the background without stealing the cursor

 TLDR

-• cua-driver lets AI agents click, type, and verify in any native macOS app without taking focus, cursor, or the active Space.
+• cua-driver lets AI agents click, type, and verify in any macOS app in the background without interrupting the user’s cursor or active focus.

 Key Takeaways

-• Works on non-AX surfaces: Chromium web content, canvas-based tools like Blender, Figma, DAWs, and game engines that standard accessibility APIs can’t reach.
+• Works on non-AX surfaces including Chromium web content, Blender, Figma, DAWs, and game engines where standard accessibility APIs fail.

 Hacker News Comment Review